Katherine Seley-Radtke

 Katherine Seley-Radtke is an American medicinal chemist who specializes in the discovery and design of novel nucleoside or nucleotide based enzyme inhibitors that may be used to treat infections or cancer.
-She has authored over 90 peer-reviewed publications,is an inventor of five issued US patents, and is a Professor in the Department of Chemistry & Biochemistry at the University of Maryland, Baltimore County.
+She has authored over 90 peer-reviewed publications, is an inventor of five issued US patents, and is a professor in the department of chemistry and biochemistry at the University of Maryland, Baltimore County.
 Her international impact includes scientific collaborations, policy advising and diplomatic appointments in biosecurity efforts.

 Scientific contributions

 A pioneer of the "fleximer" class of nucleoside analogs, Seley-Radtke has designed, synthesized and developed a broad range of enzyme inhibitors that have applications as potential therapeutics in treatment of cancer and of infections with viruses. parasites and bacteria.
 Her lab has identified a series of flexible acyclic nucleosides with prodrug forms which demonstrate activity against coronaviruses, including SARS and MERS, the first known nucleoside analog inhibitors of these viruses.
 The flexibility of these inhibitors enables binding of the active site as well as amino acid residues outside of the active site which is believed to help reduce emergence of resistance.

 A world renowned leader in nucleoside chemistry and in the application of nucleoside analogs to therapeutics, Seley-Radtke has been active in the International Society for Antiviral Research (ISAR), and has organized and chaired a number of Gordon Research Conferences.
 In addition she actively reviews grant applications for the NIH and has served as co-chair for NIH study sections.
 She is serving as President-elect, International Society for Antiviral Research (ISAR), has co-chaired two Gordon Research Conferences.
 Seley-Radtke actively reviews grants for the NIH.

 Widely published herself (see "Representative Publications" below), Seley-Radtke is a peer-reviewer for manuscripts submitted for over 60 different scientific publications.
 She has been an Associate Editor of Antiviral Chemistry & Chemotherapy since 2016 and has served on the editorial boards of Current Protocols in Chemical Biology (Associate Editor); Research and Reports in Medicinal Chemistry (Editorial Board, 2011–2013); Clinical Medicine Insights, and Therapeutics (Editorial Board).